fricze/observable-gallery/display-uploaded-photos.md

 ## Control your subscriptions

 Why does it happen?
-Let's have a look at `active-photo.component.html`.
+Let’s have a look at `active-photo.component.html`.

 ```html
 <div